 - Order drinks to share or try out something new on tap

 - Participate with select sponsor activations

 - Collect swag or other giveaways throughout the season

 What can I expect at a Social Boston Sports Kickball League?

 A premiere, FUN experience!
 Plan to arrive at the field 10-15 minutes before game time to meet up with your teammates and get ready to play in your SBS kickball league.
 Make sure you pencil us in for at least 45-minutes or 7 innings for outdoor & 35 minutes or 6 innings for indoor, whichever come first.
 Once your game ends, the night is just beginning.
 Head to your sponsor bar to play your opponent in flip cup, take advantage of the player drink specials and socialize with your fellow kickball players.

 We’re all about being social here at Social Boston Sports!
 SBS Kickball Leagues are all about having a good time and meeting new people.
 Shoot us an email if you have questions!

 How many people do I need for a full kickball team?

-16 players will consist a full team for regular kickball and 17 players will consist of a full team for cup in hand kickball.
+15 players will consist a full team for outdoor kickball and 12 players will consist of a full team for indoor kickball.
 If you and your crew don’t have a full roster, we’ll merge you with another small group.
 FYI – merged teams generally have extra players to protect against forfeits.
 If you’d like to make sure you have a larger or smaller team, you can register as a prepaid team which allows you determine the amount of players on your team.